DynamicDyno/dynamicdyno.github.io/README.md

 # kevinsweet.com

-Everything in this repository is free and open source.
-Feel free to fork it and make your own website from it.
-Feel free to take, change, steal, or do whatever you want with the code here.

-Also feel free to submit a pull request to change anything on this website.
+Feel free to submit a pull request to change anything on this website.

 ## Things to not forget